abrown17nd/hurricane-center-project/README.md

 </div>

 ### Code summary and instructions for running example
-(Part 3A, YOLO)
+(For both, the weights were small in size and were therefore included in the code in the repo) (Part 3A, YOLO)
 To run the test code, cd into the part_3_code_example_single_object_yolo folder and use python3 to run the file run_on_sample_subset.py, which uses the best_tiny_yolo_single.pth to execute on the training_and_testing_samples which has 30 examples.